Hold-Krykke-BA/System_Integration/RabbitMQ/README.md

 - Both services need to consume and produce.
 The client needs to act on consumed content received in the end.
 How?
 - How long should the client wait for answer?
 From how many banks?

+This spurred different implementations, mainly due to there being several strategies.
+- One implementation that follows a RPC strategy as proposed in the `tutorial-six-java` seen in Resources below.
+It can be found on the [rabbitmq-six](https://github.com/Hold-Krykke-BA/System_Integration/tree/rabbitmq-six/RabbitMQ) branch.
+It has not been tested extensively.
+This was chosen because we wanted the client to queue the server, the server to respond, and the client to take action on the response(s).
+- One implementation that follows closer to our teachings which follows the `tutorial-four-java` seen in resources below.

 ### The client
 There is one client that requests several banks.
 The client can be found in [/Client](./Client).